GeorgePlukov/3D-Terrain-Generator/README.md

 ## License

-License is in file labeled License.md
+License is in file labeled LICENSE